 - Suicide attempts and completed suicide

-Suicide, the most serious risk of depression, is the third leading cause of death among young people ages 15 to 24.
+Suicide, the most serious risk of depression, is the second leading cause of death among young people ages 15 to 24.
 It is imperative that high school students, parents, and teachers understand the clear link between depression and suicide.
 Since depression is the primary cause of suicide, depression education can be effective suicide prevention.

 Unfortunately, many high schools do not have a formal curriculum to address depression.
 Among schools that address depression in health classes, very few discuss depression as a medical illness.
 With an estimated 5% of adolescents having depression, this is one of the most common illnesses teenagers face.
 The high rate of suicide in depressed teenagers underscores the importance of all high school students receiving quality education about depression and learning that depression is a treatable medical illness.